Himachal flash floods: Hundreds of commuters stranded as Chandigarh-Manali national highway blocked | Science-Environment

 - India

-Hundreds of commuters were stranded in Himachal Pradesh's Mandi district as the Chandigarh-Manali national highway was blocked following flash floods and landslides, officials said on Monday.
+Hundreds of commuters, including tourists, were stranded in Himachal Pradesh's Mandi district as the Chandigarh-Manali national highway was blocked following flash floods and landslides, officials said on Monday.

 The 70-km Mandi-Pandoh-Kullu stretch has been badly affected, they said.
 A total of 301 roads are closed in the state following heavy rains, while 140 power transformers are disrupted.